matteocannaviccio/LectorPlus/README.md

 ### Setting up the environment

-The tool takes as input a Wikipedia XML dump (in one of the language above) and outputs several NTriples files with the triples that have been extracted.
+The tool takes as input a Wikipedia XML dump and outputs several NTriples files with the triples that have been extracted.
+So far, the system is released for five different languages of Wikipedia (English, Spanish, German, Italian and French) but it can be adapted for other versions as well.

-- In order to run the tool on specific versions of Wikipedia please edit the file:
+- In order to run the tool on a specific Wikipedia dump, please edit the file:
 	 ```
 	 dumps.properties
 	 ```
-	it lists the specific URLs of the input Wikipedia dumps.
-We already filled it with the complete dumps of May 2017 in all the languages above but other versions can be easily linked from https://dumps.wikimedia.org/.
+	it lists the specific URLs of the input dumps.
+We already filled it with the dumps of May 2017 in all the languages above, but other versions can be easily harvested from https://dumps.wikimedia.org/.
+Just copy and paste the relative URLs.

-- Also, in order to simplify the download of those dumps and the picking up of the other necessary files we provide a script which creates the folders and set up the environment used by LectorPlus.
+- In order to simplify the download and the picking up of all the necessary files (e.g. the dumps above) we provide a script which creates the folders and set up the complete environment used by LectorPlus.

 	Run once our install script:
 	```
 	sh install.sh
 	```
-	It will take some time<sup>*</sup> (many GB to downlaod) but at the end it will create the root folder `/data` described below.
+	It will take some time (many GB to downlaod!) but at the end it will create and fill the folder `/data` described below.
+The script can be executed many times, it will check for the presence of the files before download them again.
-	<sup>*</sup>: Note that the English Wikipedia dump only is ~14GB!

 #### Structure of the folder `/data`
 The folder `/data` contains a list of sub-folders and includes all the necessary files.
-The languages inside parenthesis means that the content of the folder is repeated for all of them.
+The languages inside parenthesis means that the content of the folder is repeated for all those languages.

 	|-- input (en es it de fr):
 	|		|-- wikipedia: it contains the initial dump of Wikipedia